 Lap SystemIn order to ensure that all runners finish and take their recoveries together, the sessions typically follow either an "out and back" or a “lap system” of Battersea Park.
 All sessions will start at the Central Avenue (see map below):

-- Group 1 – Large lap (1.75 miles or 2.8km) - Follow the Carriage Drive all the way around the outside of the park
+- Groups 1 & 2 – Large lap (1.75 miles or 2.8km) - Follow the Carriage Drive all the way around the outside of the park

-- Groups 2 & 3 – Medium Lap (1.5 Miles or 2.4km) - Run up the Central Avenue, turn left, returning to the starting point
+- Groups 2, 3 or 4 – Medium Lap (1.5 Miles or 2.4km) - Run up the Central Avenue, turn left, returning to the starting point

-- Group 4 – Small Lap (1.25 Miles or 2km) - Run up the Central Avenue, turn right, returning to the starting point
+- Groups 3 and/or 4 – Small Lap (1.25 Miles or 2km) - Run up the Central Avenue, turn right, returning to the starting point